schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 * PacBio: long_reads_raw.fa
 * 10x Genomics+Illumina: e.g., A_seq4414plus4431_R1.fastq.gz, A_seq4414plus4431_R2.fastq.gz (available on NCBI Bioproject: PRJNA726019)

-Suppose all these raw data are collected the path below, and for convenience, make some softlinks (Note, 10x Genomics tools need the full name, so we use both namings),
+Suppose all these raw data are collected in the path below, and for convenience, create softlinks for fastq files (Note, 10x Genomics tools need the full name, so we use both namings),

     wd=/path/to/reads/
     cd ${wd}